 Teams is Microsoft’s take on group chat in response to the booming market led by Slack.
 Microsoft Teams is an immensely powerful application that enhances teamwork through enriched collaboration and team communication.
 Unlike the other Office productivity applications that have a legacy to preserve and millions of users to consider, Teams is built from scratch with the modern workplace in mind.

 If you decide not to change anything in your Teams notifications, you would be receiving both desktop notifications and activity feed alerts for mentions, direct messages, and mentions in the channels and teams that you’re part of.
+If you want to configure a custom settings option, read through.

 If you’ve been using Teams for some time, you may be familiar with marking channels as your Favorite in order to receive native notifications.
 What used to be “Favorite” is now “Show”.
 Along with replacing channel “Favorite” with “Show”, the “Follow” option has now been replaced with “Channel notifications”.
 This allows you to manage specific channel notifications settings and the notification option that includes message preview.